 - The player behind after 12,500 hands can quit the match at that point.
 Negreanu was behind by $770k and decided to play on.

-What game is Daniel Negreanu and Doug Polk playing during their challenge?
+What game is did Daniel Negreanu and Doug Polk play during their challenge?

-The pair are playing two simultaneous tables of heads-up $200/$400 No Limit Hold’em, which was confirmed from an early tweet from Daniel Negreanu.
+The pair played two simultaneous tables of heads-up $200/$400 No Limit Hold’em, which was confirmed from an early tweet from Daniel Negreanu.

-Who is winning the Daniel Negreanu/Doug Polk heads-up match?
+Who won the Daniel Negreanu/Doug Polk heads-up match?

-Doug Polk is currently winning in his heads-up match against Daniel Negreanu by around $613,000 after 31 sessions (January 22nd) over 18,500 hands.
-Here’s a session by session breakdown of how things have played out:
+Doug Polk won his heads-up match against Daniel Negreanu by around $1.2 million over 25,000 hands across 36 sessions.
+Here’s a session by session breakdown of how things played out:

 |Session #||Day of session||Winner on day||Hands on Session||Total Hands||Overall Leader after session||Notes|